 Support for workers during COVID-19

 The economic disruption unleashed by COVID-19 has posed great challenges for the region’s workers.
 Many have been laid off by businesses that haven’t survived the pandemic.
 Those who still have jobs may worry about whether their employers are taking the necessary steps to keep them safe.
 Still others may be experiencing on-the-job harassment due to their ethnicity and mistaken beliefs that a single country is to blame for the pandemic.
+COVID-19 vaccines are the best tool for workers to protect themselves and others, but it can be challenging to arrange time off work to be vaccinated or stay home in case of possible vaccine side effects.

 There are resources to help workers during these difficult times and laws to protect your rights in the workplace.